 Is your 'heart age' younger or older than your actual age?
-A heart risk assessment will help you find out by building a picture of your risk based on factors such as your age, sex, ethnicity, cholesterol levels, smoking history, blood pressure, family history and other health conditions.
+A heart risk assessment can tell you by working out your risk of a heart attack or stroke based on factors such as your age, sex, ethnicity, cholesterol levels, smoking history, blood pressure and family history.

 What is a heart risk assessment?

 A heart risk assessment is an estimate of how likely you are to have a heart attack or stroke in the next 5 years.
 If you have a 10% risk, it means that if there were 100 people with the same risk as you, we would expect 10 of them to have a heart attack or stroke in the next 5 years.

 This is calculated by building a risk profile based on the following factors: